waylon531/ece586-riscv-sim/testing/testPlan.md

 In addition to all this, there is a testing framework (on the feature branch `testFramework`), the tests for which can be run as follows:

-From top-level directory,
+From the top-level directory,
-`sudo apt install cmake` if you don’t already have it `cd testing`
+`sudo apt install cmake` if you don’t already have it.

+`cd testing`

 `cmake -S . -B build`

 `cmake --build build`

 `cd load`

-`./loadTest` will execute the entire test suite `./test_executable --gtest_filter=TestSuiteName.TestName` runs a single test
+`./loadTest` will execute the entire test suite

+`./test_executable --gtest_filter=TestSuiteName.TestName` runs a single test

 Changes can be made to the assembly and expected results file without having to re-compile